 Facebook stress: the social network controls you through dopamine

 Have you ever heard about something called Facebook stress?
 Checking Facebook when waking up and before sleeping has become part of the daily ritual of many people around the world.
-Also giving likes, writting comments and sharing content has been added to the dynamics of social interaction.
+Also giving likes, writing comments and sharing content has been added to the dynamics of social interaction.
 But what makes this social network so addictive?
 The answer is dopamine.

-For some, Facebook represents an extraordinary marketing platform and the possibility of instant remote connections between people that nobody would have imagined 30 years ago.
-For others, Facebook has become a way to isolate people, invade their privacy and a source of digital stress.
+For some, Facebook represents an extraordinary marketing platform and the possibility of instant connections that nobody would imagine 30 years ago.
+For others, Facebook became a way to isolate people, invade their privacy and a source of digital stress.

 What is dopamine?

 Dopamine, also known as the hormone of happiness and pleasure, is a neurotransmitter present in different areas of the brain.
 Dopamine is important because it influences nerve responses related to emotions and motor functions.

 Among other functions, dopamine is related to brain reward systems.
 This means that dopamine regulates pleasure sensations, motivation, and curiosity.
 It also influences decision making, learning, and memory.

 The action of dopamine is concentrated in the Accumbens Nucleus.
 This area is the brain’s main pleasure center because it awakens behaviors to positive and negative emotional stimulus.
 Get to know more about dopamine.

 What is the relationship between Facebook and dopamine?